AgathiyanChe/Basics-BigData/Notes_BigData.md

 Show the content of HDFS directory:
 `hdfs dfs -ls`
 Upload a file to HDFS:
-`hdfs dfs -put <localDocumentName>/ <HDFSDocumentName>`
+`hdfs dfs -put <localDocumentName> <HDFSDocumentName>`
 Download a file to Local from HDFS:
 `hdfs dfs -get <HDFS directory>/<HDFS filename>  <Localfilename>`
 Remove a fields from HDFS:
 `hdfs dfs -rm -R [-skipTrash]`
-> :exclamation: We careful with `-skipTrash` option because it will bypass trash, if enabled, and delete the specified file(s) immediately.
+> :exclamation: Be careful with `-skipTrash` option because it will bypass trash, if enabled, and delete the specified file(s) immediately.
 This can be useful when it is necessary to delete files from an over-quota directory.

-More information about HDFS click in this [**link**](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html#),  or put `hdfs dfs` in command line.
+More information about _HDFS*_ click in this [**link**](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html#),  or put `hdfs dfs` in command line.

 Yarn app list:
 `yarn application -list`